inchingforward/logbook/README.md

 # Logbook

-Keep track of sites you've visited, save quick notes, todos, stuff you did, or anything.
+Keep track of things.

+The site is a work in progress, but feel free to [visit](http://logbook.mikejanger.net).

 ## Why?